nextflow-io/nextflow/docs/config.md

 `k8s.pod`
 : Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the {ref}`process-pod` process directive.
+: When using the `kuberun` command, this setting also applies to the submitter pod.

 `k8s.projectDir`
 : Defines the path where Nextflow projects are downloaded.
 This must be a path in a shared K8s persistent volume (default: `<volume-claim-mount-path>/projects`).